DavidAustin/python-eda/README.md

 21) Prefix SMT CAPs with CAP-SMT
 22) Remove old radials scripts and use mk_RADIAL.py only
 23) Cleanup usb sym's - pin number depends on USB version and connector type.
+24) ensure bom created can handle part names with ,